Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Transaction Fees & The Mempool.md

 > - consolidation has privacy tradeoffs though: you link any UTXOs you consolidate as owned by the same person + larger UTXOs mean you will dox more of your stack to anyone you pay in the future

 # "The mempool"

+Each bitcoin node keeps track of unconfirmed transactions in a local database called the mempool.
+As new transactions are discovered, nodes gossip with one another to

 > [!QUOTE] [Why do we have a mempool? | Bitcoin Optech 251](https://bitcoinops.org/en/newsletters/2023/05/17/#waiting-for-confirmation-1-why-do-we-have-a-mempool)
 > - Many nodes on the Bitcoin network store unconfirmed transactions in an in-memory pool, or mempool.
 This cache is an important resource for each node and enables the peer-to-peer transaction relay network.